Sgicharu/week2_ip/README.md

 - Enter century of birth eg 20 for 2019
 - Enter year of birth.
 - Enter month of birth.
+- Enter date of birth.
+- Select gender
-- Click the submit button to see what my Akan name would be
+- Click the submit button to see what your Akan name would be

 ## Technologies used.